-In the opinion of the Directors, except for the inventories written down of RM12.2 million as disclosed in Note 8 of the financial statements, the results of the operations of the Group and of the Company for the financial year ended 31 December 2008 have not been substantially affected by any item, transaction or event of a material and unusual nature nor has any such item, transaction or event occurred in the interval between the end of that financial year and the date of this report.
+In the opinion of the Directors, the results of the operations of the Group and of the Company for the financial year ended 31 December 2009 have not been substantially affected by any item, transaction or event of a material and unusual nature nor has any such item, transaction or event occurred in the interval between the end of that financial year and the date of this report.

+Cianificant avent

-Significant events
+Significant event

-Details of such events are as disclosed in Note 28 to the financial statements.
+Details of such event are as disclosed in Note 28 to the financial statements.

 Auditors

-- 1 10.
-41 4 910 The auditors, Messrs KPMG , have indicated their willingness to accept re-ai opointment.
+The auditors, Messrs KPMG, have indicated their willingness to accept re-appointment.

-Si aned on beh alf d of the Board d of Dir ector s in acco rdance with a re esolu ition of t he [)irec tors:
+Signed on behalf of the Board of Directors in accordance with a resolution of the Directors :

-J .
+Date' And Poon Chuan

-Ang Poon Chuan
+Dato' Ang Poon Chuan

 Ang Toon Piah @ Ang Toon Huat

-Kedah Darul Aman, Date: 28 April 2008
+Kedah Darul Aman,